davidadebanwo/EmployeeManagementSystem/README.md

 Delete Employee: Users can remove an employee from the system by providing their ID.
 Optionally, a sack letter can be generated for the terminated employee.

 Menu-Driven Interface: The program provides a simple menu-driven interface for users to interact with.

+## How to Use
+Compile: Compile the program using a C++ compiler.

+Run: Execute the compiled program.

+Menu Selection: Choose options from the displayed menu by entering the corresponding number.
+Option 1: Add new employee
+Option 2: Print all employees' info
+Option 3: Print employee salary by ID
+Option 4: Employee payout
+Option 5: Delete employee
+Option 6: Exit